Federica Brignone: Ski racing

-Brignone made her World Cup debut at age 17 in December 2007, and her first full season on the World Cup circuit was in 2010.
-At her first World Championships, Garmisch-Partenkirchen 2011, Brignone won the silver medal in giant slalom.
-In December 2012, Brignone underwent surgery on her right ankle to remove a bothersome cyst, and missed the rest of the 2013 season.
+Brignone made her World Cup debut at the age of 17 in December 2007, during the 2007–08 season, and 2009–10 was her first full season on the World Cup circuit.
+At the 2011 World Championships in Garmisch-Partenkirchen, her first, Brignone won the silver medal in giant slalom.
+In December 2012, Brignone underwent surgery on her right ankle to remove a bothersome cyst, and missed the rest of the 2012–13 season.

-In the 2016 season Brignone won her first two World Cup races.
-During the 2017 World Cup finals at Aspen, Brignone led an Italian podium sweep in giant slalom, with teammates Sofia Goggia and Marta Bassino, ending the season with three victories.
+In the 2015–16 season, Brignone won her first two World Cup races.
+During the 2016–2017 finals in Aspen, Brignone led an Italian podium sweep in giant slalom, with teammates Sofia Goggia and Marta Bassino, ending the season with three victories.
 Brignone was part of two other hat tricks by Italy, both in downhill: as runner-up at Bad Kleinkirchheim in 2018, and a third place at Bansko in 2020.

-At the 2018 Winter Olympics in PyeongChang, Brignone won her first Olympic medal, the bronze in giant slalom.
+At the 2018 Winter Olympics in PyeongChang Brignone won her first Olympic medal: the bronze in giant slalom.

-In the 2020 World Cup, Brignone earned the overall crystal globe with 1378 points, ahead of Mikaela Shiffrin (1225), who had not ran since January due to her father's death, and Petra Vlhová (1189), becoming the first and to date only Italian woman to win the World Cup overall title.
+In the 2019–20 season, Brignone won the overall crystal globe, ahead of Mikaela Shiffrin, who had not ran since January due to her father's death, and Petra Vlhová, becoming the first and to date only Italian woman to win the World Cup overall title.
 With five wins and eleven podiums during the season, she added two more globes for the giant slalom and combined titles.

-At the 2022 Winter Olympics in Beijing, Brignone won the silver medal in giant slalom and the bronze medal in combined.
+Brignone won two medals at the 2022 Winter Olympics in Beijing: silver in giant slalom and bronze in combined.

-At the 2023 World Championships in Courchevel–Méribel, she won the gold medal in combined and the silver medal in giant slalom, twelve years after Garmisch-Partenkirchen 2011.
-In the following 2024 World Cup, she won six races, her best tally so far.
+At the 2023 World Championships in Courchevel–Méribel she won the gold medal in combined, and the silver medal in giant slalom.
+In the following 2023–24 season, she won six races – her best tally up to that point.

-At the 2025 World Championships in Saalbach, Brignone won the gold medal in giant slalom and silver in super-G. During the 2025 World Cup, she won ten races, her new best tally, including her two first downhill victories, and, above all, the overall, downhill and giant slalom titles.
-In the overall standings, she obtained 1,594 points, ahead of Lara Gut-Behrami (1,272) and Sofia Goggia (931).
+At the 2025 World Championships in Saalbach Brignone won the gold medal in giant slalom and silver in super-G. During the 2024–25 season, she won ten races – her best tally ever – including her two first downhill victories, and the overall, the downhill, and the giant slalom titles.

-At the Italian ski championships in Moena, Val di Fassa she crashed heavily in the giant slalom on 3 April 2025 and, as a CT scan revealed, sustained multiple fractures of the calf and tibial plateau, also tearing her anterior cruciate ligament, on the left leg.
+In April 2025, in the giant slalom race of the Italian ski championships in Moena, Fassa Valley, Brignone sustained serious injuries in a crash.
+A CT scan revealed multiple fractures of the calf and tibial plateau, as well as a tear of her left anterior cruciate ligament, that would force her to miss most of the 2025–26 season.
+In October 2025, she was awarded as Athlete of the Year by the Italian Winter Sports Federation.

-As of October 2025, Federica Brignone is still recovering from the serious injury she sustained last spring.
-On 18 October 2025, she received the Athlete of the Year award from the Italian Winter Sports Federation (FISI) for her victories and performances at the 2024–25 FIS Alpine Ski World Cup.
+In January 2026 Brignone returned to World Cup racing.
+Subsequently, she participated in the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, where, at the Olimpia delle Tofane ski course, she won gold medals in giant slalom and super-G.